 As discussed above in “Liquidity, Capital Resources and Outlook,” since September 30, 2001, Enron has borrowed from committed lines of credit and new secured lines of credit and received an equity infusion from Dynegy.
 These events have increased Enron’s debt as a percentage of total capitalization.

-Total capitalization at September 30, 2001 was $___ billion.
-Debt as a percentage of total capitalization increased to 50.5% at September 30, 2001 as compared to ___% at December 31, 2000.
-The increase in the ratio reflects increased debt levels, including the issuance in January 2001 of $1.25 billion of notes payable and increased net short-term borrowings in 2001 and the transactions with LJM discussed in Note [___] to the Consolidated Financial Statements and the impact of the decline in value of certain foreign currencies, partially offset by earnings.
+Total capitalization at September 30, 2001 was $25.9 billion.
+Debt as a percentage of total capitalization increased to 50.2% at September 30, 2001 as compared to 44.3% at December 31, 2000.
+The increase in the ratio reflects increased debt levels, including the issuance in January 2001 of $1.25 billion of notes payable and increased net short-term borrowings in 2001 and the transactions with LJM discussed in Note 4 to the Consolidated Financial Statements and the impact of the decline in value of certain foreign currencies.

 Financial Risk Management